Cybex Balios S Review

 The Balios took around 8:47 minutes to build from beginning to end.

-Some of the competition is easier with times closer to 5 minutes but a few were significantly more challenging at closer to 20 minutes.
-The user manual is a multi-language on the same page version which can be confusing, but this one isn't as hard to follow as some of the competition.
+Some of the competition is easier with times closer to 5 minutes, but a few were significantly more challenging at closer to 20 minutes.
+The user manual is a multi-language on the same page version, which can be confusing, but this one isn't as hard to follow as some of the competition.

 Weight and Folded Size

 This stroller is fairly average when compared side-by-side to the competition for weight and size.
 In our tests, it weighs 24 lbs compared to the average of 23.9.
-The size is neither large nor compact at 12,456 cubic inches with the average for the group being 11,600.
-However, given that the largest is over 17,000 cubic inches.
+The size is neither large nor compact at 12,456 cubic inches, with the average for the group being 11,600.
+However, the largest stroller is over 17,000 cubic inches.
 If you have a limited trunk or apartment space, you'll want to try this one shortly after buying to ensure it fits in case you need to return it.

 The quality of this stroller is on par with its price tag.
 It looks nice and stylish with much in common with higher quality options, but the materials and attention to detail are somewhat lacking when viewed side-by-side with other contenders.
 Plastic wheels in the front instead of rubber all around is an example of lesser details that don't pass muster compared to the competition.
-However, the wheels are solid and the frame is sturdy and well put together without a wobbly feeling.
-The materials are fairly coarse and while they may clean easily, they aren't as skin-friendly as we'd like.
+However, the wheels are solid, and the frame is sturdy and well put together without a wobbly feeling.
+The materials are fairly coarse, and while they may clean easily, they aren't as skin-friendly as we'd like.